sanskrit/raw_etexts_english/blogs/manasataramgini/2006-06-21_the-great-battle-of-the-ghritagana-cha-dvyamlaka.md

 +++
-title = "The great battle of the ghR^itagaNa chaxa0dvyAmlaka"
+title = "The great battle of the ghR^itagaNa cha dvyAmlaka"

 +++
 While we were still being relentless hammered by the shiva-yuvatI of